openedx/edx-enterprise/docs/decisions/0006-transmit-updates-only.rst

 =======
-The transmit_content_metadata jenkins job (along with the underlying integrated_channels.transmit_content_metadata() task and export() method) makes an uncomfortably large number of calls to the the enterprise-catalog service’s /api/v1/enterprise-catalog/<uuid>/get_content_metadata endpoint with a relatively low number of customers.
-The resulting response payloads are usually quite large which results in the service’s shared Aurora DB often being pinned at 100% CPU usage and causing a myriad of alerts and warnings.
+The transmit_content_metadata jenkins job (along with the underlying integrated_channels.transmit_content_metadata() task and export() method) makes an uncomfortably large number of calls to the the enterprise-catalog service’s /api/v1/enterprise-catalog/<uuid>/get_content_metadata endpoint with a relatively low number of customers which results in an unacceptably high database load.

 At the same time the data being requested by this frequently-running job is often unchanged between runs - content metadata tends to change in enterprise-catalog roughly once/day.